fntz/sirius/Readme.md

 # Are you sirius?

-[Sirius.js](http://fntzr.github.com/sirius) a light weight javascript MVC framework, written with [coffeescript](http://coffeescript.org/).
+[Sirius.js](http://fntzr.github.com/sirius) a coffeescript MVC framework.
 It's give a simple integration with current javascript frameworks.

 ### Features